gbinal/tobago/resources.md

 * [UrbanTurf - Trinidad](https://dc.urbanturf.com/articles/tag/trinidad) - Real estate news on Trinidad

-_Do you have a resource that we should add to this page?
-Let us know using the feedback, email or edit links in the sidebar!_
+<p><em>Do you have a resource that we should add to this page?
+Let us know using the feedback, email or edit links in the sidebar!</em></p>